flamingo-stack/openframe-oss-tenant/openframe/services/openframe-stream/README.md

 - pom.xml (if Java-based NiFi components or custom processors are included).

 ## Running
-1. Make sure Kafka and Zookeeper are up (docker-compose.openframe-infrastructure.yml).
+1. Ensure Kafka and Zookeeper are up (docker-compose.openframe-infrastructure.yml).
 2. Spin up NiFi or the stream processors:
    » docker-compose up -d openframe-stream